Logos (logos.el)

 5.6.2.
 Disable menu-bar, tool-bar, tab-bar, tab-line

 Continuing with the examples in this section of the manual, the code block below shows how to disable the menu-bar-mode, tool-bar-mode, tab-bar-mode, and tab-line-mode when logos-focus-mode is enabled.
-If the modes are already disabled, the corresponding function does nothing.
+If the given mode is already disabled, the corresponding function does nothing.
 Otherwise it toggles the mode off/on when logos-focus-mode is enabled/disabled.

 (defun my-logos-hide-menu-bar ()